 Wheat free Christmas Cookies

 l’ll never forget my first Christmas in the Kohler household.
 Germans take this holiday waaaaay more seriously than South Africans.
-The epic Christmas tree, the candle lighting, the obligatory carol singing, and the unbelievable food on Christmas Eve were humbling and beautiful, but the thing about German Christmas that blew my mind was the biscuits.
+The epic Christmas tree, the candle lighting, the obligatory carol singing, and the unbelievable food on Christmas Eve were humbling and beautiful, but the thing about German Christmas that really blew my mind was the biscuits.
 The mothers of the family (and often the dads too), get their kids baking weeks before Christmas, and stockpile enough biscuits to feed a small army.
 There are tins of biscuits on every surface in my Mother-in-law’s house in the days before Christmas, each one packed with homemade creations from recipes that have circulated around the family for generations.
 A few days before Christmas, we all gather to share out the biscuits between families and special friends.
 Everyone leaves with an enviable haul that no commercial bakery could hold a candle to.
 The weeks following Christmas are a delicious celebration of what a family can do if it works together.

 Here are some of the top tricks I use to convert almost any biscuit recipe to wheat free and moderately healthy: